 The Faculty of Arts and Humanities and the University of Stirling go the extra mile to prepare you for your future career.
-More than 95% of all undergraduates were in employment or further study fifteen months after graduation (Graduate Outcomes Survey 2020, HESA), and we do everything we can to help you stand out from the crowd when the time comes to enter the world of work.
+93% of our graduates were in employment or further study fifteen months after graduation (Graduate Outcomes Survey 2021, HESA), and we do everything we can to help you stand out from the crowd when the time comes to enter the world of work.

 Arts and Humanities qualifications open up a wealth of job opportunities.
 According to a British Council study, over 50% of professional leaders in 30 countries studied humanities or social sciences at university (British Council, 2015).
 A degree in Arts and Humanities will help you to become more culturally aware, adaptable, understanding of multiple viewpoints and creative in how you solve problems – all skills that are highly prized by employers.